Individual Treatment Plans: Receive Personalized Treatment for Your Addiction

 - Appropriate Recovery Timeline: A drug addiction can happen very easily, depending on the substance.
 In some cases, it only takes using the drug one time.
 In other occasions (like prescription drugs), the patterns of abuse can be harder to recognize.
 Regardless of how you became addicted, however, it’s important that you stay in detox and rehab in general for an appropriate amount of time.
 We typically suggest 90 days in rehab, but we can make adjustments to fit your schedule as well.

 - Medication: During detox for drug addiction, the medical staff can offer certain medications to help ease withdrawal symptoms.
 Based on a client’s preferences and/or history of substance abuse, the staff will closely monitor this step.
 This is because there are some medications that could be addictive.
 It’s important to make sure the medical staff is not simply swapping one addictive drug for another.
-If this is something that worries you, there is the option of taking the holistic approach.
-This will allow us to use more natural treatment methods without exposing you to medication that you don’t approve.
+If this is something that worries you, you might want to consider a more holistic approach.
+Holistic approaches use more natural treatment methods, such as acupuncture.

 In addition to these addiction treatment programs, there are other approaches that may be necessary for certain clients.
-We can add treatment options such as dual diagnosis treatment for people who suffer from addiction and mental health disorders, physical training, and other options to any individual plan.
+We can add treatment options such as incorporating dual diagnosis treatment for people who suffer from addiction and mental health disorders, establishing physical fitness and training routines, and provide other options to any individual plan.

 Whether you or a loved one is struggling with alcoholism or drug addiction, it’s important to know that help is available today.
 The overall goal of individualized treatment plans assigned to clients at Monarch Shores is to address and treat the root causes of drug or alcohol abuse.
 Our experienced staff is prepared and qualified to properly address different issues that any given client may have.